Stuycs-K/final-project-8-xiej-yec/WORKLOG.md

 CLASSWORK: Worked on fixing merge conflicts between my branch and Jason's branch.
 Started to try to change the color of the fired bullets.
 Also add a game over scene

 HOMEWORK: Finish up coloring bullets by making a isFriendly pararameter.
 Doesn't quite work yet so I'm going to keep working on it.
 Decided on getting right of having swords as a weapon.
 Combined the Weapon class with the Gun class.
+Updated weapons in ShopRoom and respective displayed descriptions